JoeyDeRosa/-http-server/README.md

 # Comments about implementation:
-    * For step2, the goal was to create a properly formatted HTTP response.
+    * For step2, the goal was to create a properly formatted HTTP response to a properly formatted HTTP request.
     * parse_request() in this implementation accepts a string as input, parses the string to look for the required components of request and returns either the URI or a '400' error code.
     * After this step, the sever will pass the response to either response_err or response_ok to generate a properly formatted HTTP response.